When we play with sounds and forget about time, how serious must the music be to us?

 Over the last years, Tatjana Blome has recorded all piano sonatas by the German composer Gerhard Frommel as well as the complete works for piano by Wolfgang Jacobi.

-With the Deutsche Staatsphilharmonie Rheinland-Pfalz she has recently released on CD three works for piano and orchestra by Walter Braunfels for the Capriccio label.
-Her second Solo-CD with works by Braunfels will be released in 2019.
+With the Deutsche Staatsphilharmonie Rheinland-Pfalz she has recently released her first two CDs with works for piano and orchestra by Walter Braunfels for the Capriccio label.

-The pianist has recorded more than 80 compositons, published on CD labels such as Deutsche Grammophon, EDA und Naxos or broadcast by public radio.
+The pianist has recorded more than 90 compositions, published on CD labels such as Deutsche Grammophon, EDA und Naxos or broadcast by public radio.

 Tatjana Blome grew up in Dortmund where she received piano lessons from her father Josef-Matthias Blome.
 Following a first prize in the Steinway Competition at the age of twelve, she was taken on as a pre-student by Renate Kretschmar-Fischer at the Hochschule für Musik in Detmold.